heliguy4599/antlerscript-docs/classes.md

 There are additional rules to `static` members, but these will be discussed in `classes-continued.md`, due to being fairly more complex.

-Here is an example of accessing the `shape_name` static member of overview's example class Circle:
+Here is an example of accessing the `shape_name` static member of Overview's example class Circle:

 ```ruby
 let name_of_shape = Circle.shape_name